B-bater26/pokemon-tcg-tracker/README.md

 ## Notes
 - You can only search by card name (ie. "N", "Charizard V", "Fishing Net")
 - PokeStorage.txt can be used to store the names of your saved Pokemon
+- The first time you use PokeStorage, you will be prompted to input your name.
+Your name will appear at the top of your file.
 - Abilities text is not formatted to remain on the right hand side.

 ## Errors with TCGDex API